libis/rdm-integration/DOWNLOAD_FILTERING.md

    - These users can download via direct HTTP instead of Globus transfer
    - This provides a consistent user experience where Globus shows only fully downloadable datasets

+2. **Preview URL users have full access**
+   - Users arriving via a Dataverse private URL (CanViewUnpublishedDataset) can download all files, including restricted/embargoed ones
+   - This matches Dataverse's built-in private URL behaviour for reviewers

-2. **Fine-grained access not currently supported**
+3. **Fine-grained access not currently supported**
-   - We use EditDataset as a proxy for "can access all files"
+   - We use EditDataset (and CanViewUnpublishedDataset) as proxies for "can access all files"
    - A more precise check would require per-file permission checks (expensive)
    - For most use cases, dataset owners are the primary users of bulk Globus downloads